nihilistau/Smart-IoT-Labs/README.md

-# isen
+## isen
-This repository is prepared to keep the prepararions and files for the module Advanced IoT
+This repository is prepared to keep the prepararions and files for the module for Master 2 - Advanced IoT